Associate Professor - Education and Chair of ADAL Department

-Throughout her career, Karen Moroz has continued to refine her skills as a teacher and as a learner, first in the seventh grade classroom, then as a literacy coach for one of the state’s largest school districts, an now in higher education where she impacts the lives of many K-12 students through her work with practicing educators at varied stages of their careers.
-In her role as a professional educator, she is skilled at engaging students in their learning and at facilitating rich discussions that lead to deepened understandings and active reflection.
-Critical dialogue is created each class session through the use of varied engaged learning strategies that encourage students to set a purpose for their learning and to seek application to their own professional settings.
+Throughout her career, Karen Moroz has continued to refine her skills as a teacher and as a learner, first in the seventh-grade classroom, then as a literacy coach for one of the state’s largest school districts, and now in higher education, where she impacts the lives of many K-12 students through her work with practicing educators at varied stages of their careers.
+In her role as a professional educator, she is skilled at engaging students in their learning and at facilitating rich discussions that lead to deepened understandings and critical reflection.
+Critical dialogue is created in each class through the use of varied engaged learning strategies that encourage students to set a purpose for their learning and to seek application to their own professional settings.
 She takes pride in the quality of classroom instruction she provides for students.

 As she continues to deepen her understanding of the learning process and broadens her knowledge of what educators can do to support students’ academic needs, her key areas of scholarship include:

 - Engaging Literacy Instruction for Secondary Students

 - Creating Social Presence in Online Learning Environments